Gothic vs. Modern Dark Academia: Finding Calm in the Shadows

 |---|---|---|

-Both reflect different kinds of longing—Gothic for the stage, Dark Academia for the study hall.
-Or as we like to say: Gothic wears its shadow; Dark Academia reads by it.
+Both reflect different kinds of longing, Gothic for the stage, Dark Academia for the study hall.
+Or put more simply, Gothic wears its shadow, Dark Academia reads by it.

 Historical Backgrounds